boozeman/JSPF-to-XFPF-Converter/README.md

 - Go to your listenbrains.org Created for you page
 - Select Weekly Jams or Weekly Exploration
 - Use that cog to export playlist as jspf
-- Use this converter to convert jspf to xfpf (file generated at user Downloads dir on Windows and named playlist.xfpf)
+- Use this converter to convert jspf to xspf (file generated at user Downloads dir on Windows and named playlist.xspf)
 - Go to your Tidal playlists and press that ... -> Transfer your music
 - Approve and Connect
 - Upload file
-- Select playlist.xfpf
+- Select playlist.xspf
 - Press Transfer to Tidal
 - Press Complete
 - PROFIT!